abpframework/abp/docs/en/Community-Articles/2022-11-22-The-new-EF-Core-interceptors/POST.md

 * Interception for optimistic concurrency handling (DbUpdateConcurrencyException)
 * Interception for connections before checking if the connection string has been set
 * Interception for when EF Core has finished consuming a result set, but before that result set is closed
-* Interception for creation of a DbConnection by EF Core
+* Interception for the creation of a DbConnection by EF Core
 * Interception for DbCommand after it has been initialized

 ## Lazy initialization of `connection string`